My name is Jeremy and I am a balloon boob grabber.

 There, I said it.
 Fire me now.
 Cancel my radio shows, newspaper columns and book signings.
 I have sinned and it can never be forgiven.

-Over the Christmas break I reunited with a group of people from my past.
+I recently reunited with a group of people from my past.
 Years ago I worked in retail and thanks to social media we have reconnected.
 As we got talking about old times we remembered a moment that by 2018 sensitivity standards would have been highly inappropriate.

 It was our store manager’s birthday when a fellow assistant manager and I devised a plan to embarrass her.
 We had Zorro come in and do a song — and later a funny strip tease in the back office.